FoxxMD/multi-scrobbler/docs/configuration.md

 * You are the only person for whom the application is scrobbling
 * You may have many sources (Plex, Spotify, Tautulli...) but you only have one of each type of source
-* You have only scrobble client
+* You have only one scrobble client
 * **Easier for small setups.
 Difficult for larger, multi-sourced setups (may want to switch to json)**
 * **Will not work for multi-user setups**